Shareef Abdelhaleem: Trial

 Throughout the trial Abdelhaleem maintained that he was merely a middle-man keeping contact between ringleader Zakaria Amara and mole Shaher Elsohemy.
 His lawyer has stated that the accusations against his client were due to an old friend seeking revenge through his connections to the police.
 In his testimony Elsohemy stated that Abdelhaleem was initially opposed to the plan but changed his mind when he realized he could benefit financially from the attack.
 He had also contributed various suggestions about the plan such as spreading out the timing of the attack to increase the terror factor.
 This was opposed by Amara who wanted to inflict "maximum casualties".
 On January 21, 2010, Abdelhaleem was found guilty of plotting to bomb financial, intelligence and military targets.
 He was not convicted however as the defense was awarded a stay of proceedings in order to look into whether or not the case could be considered as entrapment.
 The argument of entrapment was dismissed by the courts, citing "virtually no evidence" to support the claims as well as Abdelhaleem's erratic and bizarre behaviour while on the stand.
 On March 4, 2011, Ontario Superior Court Justice Fletcher Dawson sentenced Abdelhaleem to life in prison.

-Abdelhaleem was released to a Montreal halfway house on day parole in January, 2021, after spending 14 years in a Quebec prison and receiving de-radicalization counselling.
+Abdelhaleem was released to a Montreal halfway house on day parole in January 2021, after spending 14 years in a Quebec prison and receiving de-radicalization counselling.

-In October 2022, he began full-time studies at an unknown educational institution and is expected to graduate in February, 2024.
+In October 2022, he began full-time studies at an unknown educational institution and is expected to graduate in February 2024.

-In June, 2023, Abdelhaleem was granted full parole.
-His caseworkers deemed his risk to reoffend as low and, given his progress, he was longer considered an "unacceptable risk to society."
+In June 2023, Abdelhaleem was granted full parole.
+His caseworkers deemed his risk to reoffend as low and, given his progress, he was no longer considered an "unacceptable risk to society."